ryankooy/bamazon/README.md

 ### Supervisor

-Entering `node bamazonSupervisor.js` into the CLI will provide the user with a list of the store's departments, as well as give the user the ability to create new departments using the list option `CREATE NEW DEPARTMENT`:
+Entering `node bamazonSupervisor.js` into the CLI will provide the user with a list of the total profits from each of the store's departments, as well as give the user the ability to create new departments using the list option `CREATE NEW DEPARTMENT`:

 ![bamazonSupervisor demo](https://media.giphy.com/media/UvVJA1R3Fumkk2x5Gm/giphy.gif)